How Snagging Lists Can Help New Property Owners

 When you get your snagging list back, you should read it very carefully.
 Although there may be notes on there about aspects that need remedying, these are not necessarily major.
 If notes have been made about potential issues, you should look over these thoroughly.
 If you do not understand the notes, a good surveyor will take the time to explain it to you.

-When you receive your survey report, it’s likely that the surveyor will have also sent it over to the housing developer.
-You should then be able to begin communication with the developer about how to move forward with the repairs.
+When you receive your survey report, you should check whether your surveyor has also sent it to the housing developer or whether you will need to do that yourself.
+You will then be able to begin communication with the developer about how to move forward with the repairs and agree a timescale.

-In most cases, the developer will be happy to make some small improvements based on your snagging list results.
+In most cases, the developer will be happy to deal with your snagging list results.
 It’s the responsibility of the housing company to remedy any faults that have been found.
 However, where conflict might occur is in the interpretation of a fault.

 What you and your surveyor may see as a fault, the housing developer may see as a natural part of the building process, meaning they’ll refuse to remedy it.
 In these cases, it’s key to negotiate with the developer to ensure you are both happy with the overall condition of the home.
 Once these fixes have been made, you may want to get another survey undertaken in order to make sure that each issue has been remedied professionally and at an acceptable level.
 For more information, check out our guide on how to deal with bad survey results.